victorhaynes/new-destiny/README.md

         if not isinstance(res, Exception):
             print(i+1, "- got real data")
         else:
             # RiotRelatedRateLimitException(s) have an .enforcement_type attribute
+            # with a str value of "internal" or "external"
             t = res.enforcement_type + "ly blocked"
             if "internal" in t:
                 custom_print(t, "yellow")